deepanshs/mrsimulator/docs/getting_started.rst

 In the above code, ``the_site`` is a simplified python dictionary representation of a :ref:`site_api` object.
-This site describes a :math:`^{29}\text{Si}` isotope with a -101.1 ppm isotropic chemical shift along with nuclear shielding anisotropy, described here with parameters `zeta` and `eta` using Haeberlen convention.
+This site describes a :math:`^{29}\text{Si}` isotope with a -101.1 ppm isotropic chemical shift along with the symmetric part of the nuclear shielding anisotropy, described here with parameters `zeta` and `eta` using Haeberlen convention.

-Now that we have our site, we can create an isotopomer with this site, as follows,
+That's it!
+Now that we have the site, we can create an isotopomer as,

 .. code-block:: python